upthyme/PLP/week_2/conventions_and_types.md

 **6. Are there built-in complex data types that are commonly used in your language? (hint: they’d probably appear fairly early in the documentation if so)**

-According to the Rust Documentation[^RustDocumentation], the following are the built-in types.
+According to the Rust Documentation[^RustDocumentationTypes], the following are the built-in types.

 Primitive types:
 - Boolean